graghu782/TheLab/README.txt

 Package: MAP

 Obstacle - Obstacles on the map
 Map - Represents the map that will be used
-Minimap - (Want-to-have) feature for showing various objects on the map

 Package: GAMEPLAY

-MovingObject - Represents all moving objects.
-Bullet - Extends MovingObject, represents a bullet.
+Bullet - represents a bullet.
-Person - Extends MovingObject, represents a player.
+Player - represents a player.
-Arm - Used by the person, extends MovingObject.
-Torso - Main body of the person
+Border - Creates a border around the playable map.
-Legs - (Stretch goal, used for better hitbox scanning) Hud - shows the stats of the player(health, ammo, reloading)
+Hud - shows the stats of the player(health, ammo, reloading)

 Package: GUI

 Main - Contains the main method/menu
-GameFrame - Controls frame
-GamePanel - Controls frame

-Package: NETWORKING

-TBD
+DrawingSurface - Represents the frame on which the game is displayed ClientDrawing - Extends DrawingSurface, represents the game panel for what client users can see ServerDrawing - Extends DrawingSurface, represents the game panel for what the server user can see Sound - Provides the sound effects of the game MenuPanel - The Panel that contains the menu OptionPanel - contains a way to go back to the menu from the game.
+ServerCreationPanel - The panel that allows a user to start a server.
+ServerJoinPanel - The panel that allows a user to connect to a server

 Responsibilities List:
-* Justin: Game mechanics
+* Justin: Game mechanics/Networking
 * Gautam: Networking
 * David: Animation/Graphics